bytelezz/bytelezz/README.md

 <div>
 <h1> >...bytelezz 🧡 </h1>

 Hi!
-My name is Bytelezz!
-I'm 19, have two cats, and love to draw!
-I'm a beginner with coding through HTML.
+My name is Bytelezz.
+I'm 19, have two cats, and love to draw.
 I'm also a huge fan of Oingo Boingo.
 <br>

 🍉 Please consider donating to friend's family in Gaza.
 I personally organized this fundraiser.
 If you cannot donate, please share or put this link on your Github profile.
 Thank you. 🍉 https://gofund.me/11b7e394

-:warning: ***People under 16 please do not interact.*** :warning:
+:warning: ***Will not add anyone under the age of 16.*** :warning:
 <br>

+Fans of Hetalia, CountryHumans, Lapfox/Em Essex, Pyshcocuties, or other medias with antisemetic or racist backgrounds strictly DNI pls. thanks.

 <img src="https://64.media.tumblr.com/130bd308ff74a1e396c157397703190a/18d045b35d179237-62/s250x400/c327ea38c802270865bd3ecaa6d077cf1152a0db.gifv">